jeffmillard/RepData_PeerAssessment1/PA1_template.md

 It seems unlikely the data recording stopped and started almost magically at midnight, so I assume that the person who recorded the data removed data for particular days, for reasons unknown.

-Therefore, **the strategy should address how to replace entire missing days**.
+Therefore, **the strategy for replacing NA values should address how to replace entire missing days**.
 We can do this either by selecting entire days, or selecting intervals.
 I favor selecting days, because selecting (random) intervals could result in construction of days with meaningless activity patterns - suddenly going from running to inactivity and back again, for example.

 Possible strategies considered included: